mcclure/android-zero/README.md

 ## License

-Zero is made available to you under the [Creative Commons Zero](https://creativecommons.org/public-domain/cc0/).
+Zero is made available to you under [Creative Commons Zero](https://creativecommons.org/public-domain/cc0/).
 The original "author" is Andi McClure.